 Should you choose a no exam policy instead?

 If you’re concerned about getting assigned to the highest risk category, you could opt to skip the health exam altogether to get coverage.
 These life insurance companies don’t require a blood or urine sample to qualify, although you will have to complete a detailed health questionnaire.
 Click here to get an instant quote for a no exam policy.

 When you’re considering a no exam policy, keep in mind that you may end up paying slightly more for your premiums with this type of coverage.
 You also may be subject to a graded waiting period, which is a safety net of sorts for the insurance company if something happens to you within the first year or two of buying the policy.
-See our guide on everything you need to know about no medical exam life insurance.
+See our guide on no exam life insurance.

 The bottom line